All Episodes

 What does the verb track mean in that headline?

-If if Steve Eder or Michael Barbaro or whatever New York Times editor came up with that headline, I would love to hear it.
+If Steve Eda or Michael Barbaro or whatever New York Times editor came up with that headline, I would love to hear it.

-Uh for years Senator Marco Rubio struggled under the weight of student debt mortgages and an extra loan against the value of his home, totaling hundreds of thousands of dollars.
+For years, Senator Marco Rubio struggled under the weight of student debt, mortgages, and an extra loan against the value of his home, totaling hundreds of thousands of dollars.

-For you for those of you uh who have wisely decided to issue what passes uh for higher education in the United States, Sally May is the federal student loan uh agency.
+For those of you who have wisely decided to eschew what passes for higher education in the United States, Sally Mae is the federal student loan agency.

-That's not what John Kerry had a had a uh had a seventy-two foot yacht, uh, John Kerry, and uh you couldn't get you couldn't John Kerry couldn't get his speedo in Marco Rubio's speed boat.
+That's not what John John Kerry had a 72-foot yacht, John Kerry, and you couldn't get, you couldn't, John Kerry couldn't get his speedo in Marco Rubio's speedboat.

-Why couldn't he just do what normal healthy, responsible politicians do and uh give a speech about diarrhoea in Africa for seven hundred and fifty thousand dollars?
+Why couldn't he just do what normal, healthy, responsible politicians do and give a speech about diarrhea in Africa for $750,000?

 That's all it takes.